-Trace packet write access to the SRAM take priority over access from the AHB-Lite interface.
+Trace packet write access to the SRAM takes priority over access from the AHB-Lite interface.
 Therefore, one or more wait states can be inserted into the AHB-Lite accesses if trace information is simultaneously written to the SRAM.

-Special Function Register, SFR, accesses always occur with zero wait states.
+SFR accesses always occur with zero wait states when no error is reported (HRESP is LOW).